Multitaper estimation on arbitrary domains: Numerical results

 A better estimator is obtained by replacing $\sset$ with a union of rectangular subgrids $\ssetgrids \subset \sset$

-where $\abs{\cdot}_1$ is the $\ell^1$-norm.
 We then apply a standard tensor multitaper estimator to each subgrid and average the results.
 These tapers are tensor products of one-dimensional Slepian sequences, as described in Section \ref{sec_mt}.
 The $\ssetgrids$ corresponding to the $\sset$ of Figure \ref{fig:cryo_sim_mask} is shown in Figure \ref{fig:cryo_sim_corner_mask}.
 Depending on the geometry of $\sset$, $\ssetgrids$ may discard many points in $\sset$, increasing variance of the estimate.
 For small $K$, this also increases bias, as fewer points in this regime leads to a wider accumulated spectral window $\win$.

 \paragraph{Performance} We now compare the performance of these baseline estimators, the tapered periodogram $\hspd_m$ and the tensor multitaper estimator $\hspdmt$, to that of our proposed estimator $\hspdr$.
 For a given $R$, we define $\sset$ by \eqref{eq_sset_def} and $\ssetgrids$ by \eqref{eq_ssetgrids_def}.
 When $R$ is low, we expect a large bias as the samples are contaminated by the projected density maps, while increasing $R$ results in lower bias but higher variance due to the lower number of available samples.
-The bias, variance, and mean squared error of the three estimators as a function of $R$ are shown in Figures \ref{fig:cryo_sim_bias}, \ref{fig:cryo_sim_variance}, and \ref{fig:cryo_sim_mse}, respectively.
+We estimate the bias, variance, and MSE of the three estimators by computing them on $M = 1000$ synthetic images of size $N = 128$ generated as described in the beginning of the section.
+For the tensor multitaper and proxy taper estimators, we set $W = 1/8$.
+We plot the resulting bias, variance, and MSE estimates as a function of $R$ in Figures \ref{fig:cryo_sim_bias}, \ref{fig:cryo_sim_variance}, and \ref{fig:cryo_sim_mse}.

 The bias of the proxy multitaper estimator is higher than the tensor multitaper for low $R$.
 This is due to the original mask $\sset$ overlapping with the support of the projection images to a greater extent than $\ssetgrids$ at these radii.
 As $R$ increases above $60$, however, the bias for both estimators drops down to the same level.
 Since it has $K = 1$, no smoothness is imposed on the tapered periodogram which therefore has lower bias compared to the multitaper estimators.